City Guide for: Muang Xay, Laos

 • Hike to the Nong Khiaw Viewpoint (Pha Daeng Peak)

-• Kayak or swim in the Nam Ou River
+• Kayak or boat trip on the Nam Ou River